lukassnoek/introPy/intropy/week_2/psychopy_coder_part1.md

 ### Keyboard responses
 To interact with keyboard responses, the `psychopy` package contains a &mdash; guess what &mdash; [`Keyboard` class](https://www.psychopy.org/api/hardware/keyboard.html) in the `psychopy.hardware.keyboard` module.
 This class records all keypresses since its initialization, which you can save or use in your experiment.
 Although there are several arguments upon initialization (see the [documentation](https://www.psychopy.org/api/hardware/keyboard.html)), these are all optional and have sensible defaults.

 One important attribute that `Keyboard` objects have is `clock`: a `Clock` object to keep track of keypress onsets and reaction times (relative to the initialization of the `Clock` object).

-:::::{admonition,attention} ToDo
+:::::{admonition} ToDo
+:class: attention
 Import the `Keyboard` class (at the start of your script), initialize a `Keyboard` object (use the variable `kb`), wait for 1 second (use the `wait` function), and print the time since the initialization of the `Keyboard` option using the `clock` attribute!
 Then, run the experiment and check the *Experiment runner* for the printed output.

 ````{dropdown} Click here to show the solution (but try it yourself first!)